danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 ## Attack Detection in CMS {#attack-detection}

-If SignedAttributes is not present, check if the signed message is a valid DER-encoded SignedAttributes structure and fail if it is.
+If eContentType is id-data and SignedAttributes is not present, check if the encapsulated or detached content is a valid DER-encoded SignedAttributes structure and fail if it is.
 The mandatory contentType and messageDigest attributes, with their respective OIDs, should give a low probability of a legitimate message being flagged.

 If an application protocol deliberately uses such a signed messages, verification would fail.